How to Write Dissertation Acknowledgements

-If you are really stuck and still unsure about how to write dissertation acknowledgements, simply begin each sentence with “I would like to thank…”, and elaborate on how each person or group contributed.
+If you are really stuck and still unsure about writing dissertation acknowledgements, begin each sentence with “I would like to thank…”, and elaborate on how each person or group contributed.

-You do not need to write any sort of conclusion or summary at the end.
+You do not need to write any conclusion or summary at the end.
 You can end the acknowledgements with your last thank you.

 In fact, have a look at what Oxford University’s thesis and report guidebook mentioned under the acknowledgements section: